Inferolateral Trunk (ILT):

 Similar case on angio of ophthalmic artery origin off the ILT

 ILT and mandibulovidian reconstitution of IMAX territory

-Foramen rotundum branch and other branches are commonly recruited for IMAX reconstituion of ICA in setting of proximal occlusion.
+Foramen rotundum branch and other branches are commonly recruited for IMAX reconstitution of ICA in setting of proximal occlusion.
 The reverse may also take place following occlusion of the proximal IMAX, whereby the ILT feeds into the terminal IMAX in the pterygopalatine fossa.
 Typically, the facial artery is a much more robust candidate for reconstitution, so for ILT to become recruited the facial artery usually must be MIA as well.
 This is the case here, as the patient has had multiple surgeries for mandibular malocclusion and other issues.
-The upper left ECA injection demonstrates occlusion of the distal ECA trunk (pink) with reconsitution of the distal IMAX via two collateral branches (dark green and purple).
+The upper left ECA injection demonstrates occlusion of the distal ECA trunk (pink) with reconstitution of the distal IMAX via two collateral branches (dark green and purple).
 The earlier (bottom left) and later (bottom right) images status post coiling of the ECA (bright green) demonstrate robust reconstitution of the pterygopalatine fossa IMAX (yellow) via foramen rotundum (light blue) and foramen ovale (red) branches of ILT (cream), as well as from the mandibulovidian artery (orange).
 The sphenopalatine (white) and descending palatine (blue) branches of the IMAX supply the palate and nasal mucosa and extend quite anteriorly on the later phase image.
-ALso note reconstituion of the Middle Meningeal Artery (brown) via retrograde flow thru the above-mentioned IMAX channels (purple and dark green) into the ECA above the coils (pink).
+Also note reconstitution of the Middle Meningeal Artery (brown) via retrograde flow thru the above-mentioned IMAX channels (purple and dark green) into the ECA above the coils (pink).
 Incidentally noted is presence of a prominent anterior meningeal artery (black) arising from the ophthalmic artery.